dmytrovoytko/data-engineering-amazon-reviews/README.md

 ### :mage: Data ingestion orchestration (Mage AI)

 I wouldn't say it was so simple and easy as Matt showed us in videos, but with some time and effort I managed to find the way to convert the logic of `jsonl_postgres.py` script into Mage pipelines and bricks.
 Why it worth time?
 Because larger datasets (like Kindle_Store) will probably demand a serious cloud storage and database than free CodeSpace playground.
 And I (you?) need to learn how to deal with them with a more scalable system, providing long job execution, partitioning, monitoring and logs.
 So let's see 2 pipelines I managed to setup with Mage.
+💡 In case something go wrong or complicated, you can still ingest more datasets with step 11 [Ingest data using CLI (bash & python)](#keyboard-ingest-data-using-cli-bash--python) and then update Metabase dashboard.

 18. Start 3nd terminal (click `+` button on the panel in the right corner above terminal) and switch to it.
 Run `unzip mage.zip` to extract pre-configured Mage AI workflow.
 ```bash